A

 Alternate Light Source (ALS)

-Any light source, other than a laser, used to excite luminescence of latent prints, body fluids, etc.,
+Any light source, other than a laser, used to excite luminescence of latent prints, body fluids, etc., commonly referred to as a forensic light source.

 Aluminum Chloride